thinkjs/www.thinkjs.org/view/en/doc/2.0/app_structure.md

 ### src/common/bootstrap

-File in this folder will autoload, it's project boot's index folder.
+File in this folder will auto load, it's project boot's index folder.
 You can put some global method or middleware into it.

 #### Global function